- NY Credits : 3.0

 identify the additional taxes on qualified retirement plans and other tax-favored accounts and to whom they apply,

-identify the tax consequences of obtaining excess advance premium tax credits as well as failing to maintain minimum essential insurance coverage,
+identify the tax consequences of obtaining excess advance premium tax credits,

 differentiate between and calculate the Medicare tax on net investment income and the additional Medicare tax on earned income, and